auth0/docs/samlsso-auth0-to-auth0.md

 6. In the Settings field below, go to line 2 that has the "audience" attribute.

-First, replace all single quote marks with double quote marks.
+First, replace all single quote marks in that line with double quote marks.

 Then remove the "//" at the beginning of the line to uncomment it.